 - I bought these small cake pans (set of 3 4-inch cake pans)

 - Every year, we have birthday dinner on the You are Special Today plate.
-Sadly, they are sold out everywhere!
-So, this year, we only have one, but that’s ok!
+Get them early because they often sell out!

-- Make them their favorite breakfast – eggless waffles!
+- Make them their favorite breakfast – eggless waffles is popular in our house!

 - To start the day, we light a candle and walk into the kids room singing Happy Birthday.
 My parents always did it for me, so I love passing that along to my kids.

 - Crowns each kid gets one and they have Velcro in the back so they will have a different pic each year.
 I got them from this Etsy shop.
-She isn’t making them right now, but I found a few other great options:
+Her shop is taking a break right ow, but I found a few other great options:

 - Every year, we measure how much the kids have grown.
 My Father-in-law got us a great, floor length measuring stick that we use every year.
 It’s floor length and lives upstairs in the hallway, so it’s easy to measure each year and it’s like a piece of art.
 It’s from Etsy.
 There are a lot of great options like this one and these.